opencog/learn/run/2-mpg-parsing/README.md

-MST-Parsing management scripts
+MPG-Parsing management scripts
 ==============================

-The scripts here are used to automate the ingestion of plain-text UTF-8 files into the second stage, (the MST-parsing stage) of the language learning pipeline.
+The scripts here are used to automate the ingestion of plain-text UTF-8 files into the second stage, (the MPG-parsing stage) of the language learning pipeline.
 This stage assumes that word-pair counting has been performed, and that marginals and the mutual information (MI) for word pairs has been computed and stored in a database.